mrbrins82/mrbrins82.github.io/kaggle_titanic.md

 <br/>
 <br/>
 # [](#header-2)V. CLASSIFICATION MODEL
 <br/>
 # [](#header-3)<center>Part 1.
 Choosing a Classifier<center/>
+We have a training set with 891 rows and 19 columns, and a testing set with 418 rows and 18 columns.
+The goal is to train a machine learning model on the training set and predict the survival of each of the passengers of the testing set.
+Since survival is either a 0 or a 1 (deceased, survived respectively), this is a binary classification problem.

+This is not a large data set, however with 18 features to train on, we have to eliminate some kinds of classifiers.
+K-neighbors classifiers do not perform very well in higher dimensions.
+This is due to the fact that distances between any two points begins to get very large as the number of dimensions increases.
+We could always perform dimension reduction by using principal component analysis (PCA), but we will look for a simpler, more straight forward method.

+An important property to note is that some of the features in the data are nonlinear. _E_._g_. survival probability does not increase or decrease linearly as the _NumTitle_ increases.
+Encoding categorical features into numerical values can introduce nonlinearity.

+Random forests are good classifiers in these cases.
+They are good at handling nonlinear data, and perform well in higher dimensional data sets.
+I will use a boosted trees classifier using gradient boosting from the _xgboost_ package.
+I have found that it works quickly and produces good results.

 <br/>
 # [](#header-3)<center>Part 2.
 Building the Model<center/>